On non-orientable surfaces in 4-manifolds: Regularly homotopic surfaces

-where $C^\infty(S, X)$ is the space of smooth maps $f\co S\to X$.
-Its fiber over the path component of $f$ is the space $\Gamma(TS,f^*TX))$ of sections of the bundle $V(TS,f^*TX)\to S$ of injective bundle homomorphisms $TS\to f^*TX$.
-When the dimension of $S$ and $X$ is $4$, the fiber of the fiber bundle $V(TS,f^*TX)$ over $S$ is homotopy equivalent to $O(4)$.
-The following theorem is known.
-The orientable case is used in \cite{Ga}.
+When the dimension of $S$ is $2$ and the dimension of $X$ is $4$, the fiber of the fiber bundle $V(TS,f^*TX)$ over $S$ is homotopy equivalent to $O(4)$.
+The case where $S$ is a sphere is established by Smale~\cite{Sm}, and it is used in \cite{Ga}.
 Since we need the non-orientable case, we give a quick outline of its proof here.

-\begin{theorem} Suppose that $f$ and $g$ are two homotopic embeddings of a closed connected surface $S$ into $X$.
+\begin{theorem} Suppose that $f$ and $g$ are two homotopic embeddings of a closed connected surface $S$ into an orientable $4$-manifold $X$.
 If the surface $S$ is non-orientable, suppose, in addition, that the normal Euler numbers of $f$ and $g$ agree.
 Then the embeddings $f$ and $g$ are regularly homotopic. \end{theorem} \begin{proof}

 Choose a handle decomposition of $S$ with a unique $2$-cell.
-By a general position argument, we may assume that a homotopy of $f$ to $g$ restricts to an isotopy of a neighborhood of the $1$-skeleton of $S$.
+By a general position argument, we may assume that a homotopy of $f$ to $g$ restricts to an isotopy of a regular neighborhood of the $1$-skeleton of $S$.
 Furthermore, the isotopy of this neighborhood extends to an isotopy of the ambient manifold $X$.
 Thus, we may assume that $f$ and $g$ agree in the neighborhood of the $1$-skeleton of $S$.
 Consequently, the normal bundles $N(f)$ and $N(g)$ agree over the same neighborhood.

 Since $f$ and $g$ are homotopic, their normal Euler numbers agree when $S$ is orientable.
 In particular, in both cases, when $S$ is orientable or non-orientable, under the hypotheses of Theorem~\ref{l:Gaba}, the normal bundle of the immersion $f$ is isomorphic to that of $g$.
-Even more is true, the isomorphism already given over the $1$-skeleton extends to an isomorphism $N(f)\approx N(g)$.
-Let $\hat f$ denote the inclusion of $N=N(f)$ into $X$, and $\hat g\co N\to X$ denote the composition of the isomorhism $N\approx N(g)$ and the inclusion.
-Since $\pi_2(O_4)=0$ we can extend the constant path from $d\hat f$ to $d\hat g$ defined over the $1$-skeleton to a path defined over all of $S$.
+Even more is true, the isomorphism already given over the $1$-skeleton extends to an isomorphism $N(f)\cong N(g)$.
+Let $\hat f$ denote the inclusion of $N=N(f)$ into $X$, and $\hat g\co N\to X$ denote the composition of the isomorphism $N\cong N(g)$ and the inclusion.
+By the homotopy lifting property, a homotopy $\hat f_t$ of $\hat f$ to $\hat g$ extends to a homotopy of $d\hat f$ through injective bundle homomorphisms $TN\to \hat f_t^*TX$.
+We may assume that the resulting homomorphism $h\co TN\to \hat g^*TX$ agrees with $d\hat g$ over the $1$-skeleton of $S\subset N$.
+Since the fiber of the bundle $V(TN, \hat g^*TX)\to TN$ is homotopy equivalent to $O(4)$ and $\pi_2(O_4)=0$, the homomorphism $h$ can be further deformed so that it agrees with $\hat g$ over $S\subset N$, see \cite[\S 29]{St} Finally, since $S$ is a deformation retract of $N$, the homomorphism $h$ is homotopic to $\hat g$ through injective bundle homomorphisms.
 It follows that $\hat f$ is regularly homotopic to $\hat g$, hence $f$ is regularly homotopic to $g$. \end{proof}